opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 ```

-This data set contains 1527 observations of 704 different variables.
-For our analysis, we may select only a subset of the variables.
+This data frame contains 1527 observations of 704 different variables.
+In our analysis, only a subset of the variables will be selected.

-### Select the variables that we are interesed in
+### Select the variables that we are interested in

-As we mentioned above, this is a survey dataset based on interview or questionaires with 704 variables.
-Some vairables are meaningless to our research interest, such as 'LAQ1: What language is being used to conduct this interview'.
+As we mentioned above, this is a survey data set based on interview or questionnaires with 704 variables.
+Some variables are meaningless to our research interest, such as 'LAQ1: What language is being used to conduct this interview'.

 Previous people showed hypertension has relationship with drink, smoking, cholesterol values, triglyceride.
 Except for them, we still want to choose other covariates which might not be highly-related, such as income, and try to see whether they have a potential association with hypertension.
 Therefore, based on our interest, finally selected 13 covariates are kept.